This is my portfolio page primarily for showcasing my contributions to the project, Rolodex.

 Pros: User can quickly sort and list or find the data as specified without executing another separate command.

-Cons: User might need to use the sort arguments for other purposes (e.g. find n/ does not return anyone matching n/).
+Cons: User might need to use the sort arguments for other purposes (e.g. find n/

 Pros: Adds onto existing functionality and reduces clutter and unnecessary creation of a new command.